 Henri Cartier-Bresson wrote in The Decisive Moment, "To photograph is to hold one's breath when all faculties converge to capture fleeting reality.
 It's at that precise moment that mastering an image becomes a great physical and intellectual joy."

 I hope some of my photos will be second lookers for you.

-Photos with an asterisk * after the title are (signed) framed and/or matted prints from exhibits.
+Photos with an asterisk * after the title are signed and framed and/or matted prints from exhibits.
 Most have museum glass; a few are matted only.
-Please e-mail me through my contact form if you're interested in purchasing one of these.
+Please e-mail me through the contact form if you're interested in purchasing one of these.
+I do my own printing, so these are (so far) 1/1.
 Prices on request; shipping charges will be added.